Atlanta, Georgia, United States

 Airport #5 of 100 · First visited 27 March 2001

-Atlanta is the busiest passenger airport in the world and an enormous Delta hub, but it’s largely functioned as my gateway to central Florida on AirTran—five of the eight visits were on the way to or from Orlando.
+Atlanta is the busiest passenger airport in the world and an enormous Delta hub.
+Originally, it largely functioned as my gateway to central Florida on AirTran—most of my early visits were on the way to or from Orlando (MCO).

 I’ve also had two unplanned trips through Atlanta, and both of them involved the origin or destination airport changing as well.

-The second change was on a work trip originally booked as Dayton through Chicago O’Hare to Charleston.
+The second change was on a work trip originally booked as Dayton through Chicago O’Hare (ORD) to Charleston (CHS).
 This trip was in the early days of the merger of United’s and Continental’s reservation systems, which led to a good portion of my United flights being changed around.
 In this case, one of my flights got cancelled, and United couldn’t find me another flight to Charleston the same day on any airline serving Dayton.
-They could, however, book me on a Delta flight through Atlanta to Savannah, where I could then drive the remaining two hours up the coast.
+They could, however, book me on a Delta flight through Atlanta to Savannah (SAV), where I could then drive the remaining two hours up the coast.